 Now that you have an idea of how to create ad campaigns, here are some tips on how you can get more leads out of your mold remediation ads!

-Tips when using ad extensions:
+Tips when using ad assets:

-- make sure to optimize your landing pages
+- Make sure to optimize your landing pages

-2. Create a negative keywords list
+4.2 Create a negative keyword list

 Negative keywords are mainly used to exclude specific search queries from triggering your mold remediation ad to show up.
 The reason why you should create a negative keyword list is that it helps you focus on search queries that are more likely to convert.